laravel/docs/billing.md

 <a name="generating-invoice-pdfs"></a>
 ### Generating Invoice PDFs

-From within a route or controller, use the `downloadInvoice` method to generate a PDF download of the invoice.
-This method will automatically generate the proper HTTP response to send the download to the browser:
+From within a route or controller, you may use the `downloadInvoice` method to generate a PDF download of a given invoice.
+This method will automatically generate the proper HTTP response needed to download the invoice:

     use Illuminate\Http\Request;

-    Route::get('user/invoice/{invoice}', function (Request $request, $invoiceId) {
+    Route::get('/user/invoice/{invoice}', function (Request $request, $invoiceId) {
         return $request->user()->downloadInvoice($invoiceId, [
             'vendor' => 'Your Company',
             'product' => 'Your Product',
         ]);
     });

-The `downloadInvoice` method also allows for an optional custom filename as the third parameter.
+The `downloadInvoice` method also allows for a custom filename via its third argument.
 This filename will automatically be suffixed with `.pdf` for you:

     return $request->user()->downloadInvoice($invoiceId, [
         'vendor' => 'Your Company',